thorlindberg/thesis/dissertation/6-2 relatedwork-projects.md

 @endjson
 @enduml

-{"fig":"...","caption":"..."}
+{"tbl":"tsonexample","caption":"TSON data structure where values match value instances in C#."}

 He provides a list of the types available in the TSON specification, including the C# types that are not available in the JSON specification {"citep":"miou2019tson"}.
-As seen in table {"ref":"tsonjson"} comparing these two specifications, but I note that as JSON does not distinguish between floats and doubles for its "number" type, meaning integers and numbers are implicitly typed, I have marked them as available in the JSON specification.
+As seen in figure {"ref":"tsonjson"} comparing these two specifications, but I note that as JSON does not distinguish between floats and doubles for its "number" type, meaning integers and numbers are implicitly typed, I have marked them as available in the JSON specification.

 <br>